 2) Direct Payments - With EDD / WooCommerce

 Allows you to charge users directly through different payment gateways, such as PayPal.

-This option requires one of these to be installed:
+This option requires to be installed and activated:

 WooCommerce is currently the most used eCommerce solution for WordPress and treats each download as a downloadable product.
 EDD only handles virtual products, which it calls Downloads.
 PayPerPost works and behaves the same way with both.